 For example, in The Parable of the Leaven, some people make a big deal out of the fact it’s a woman who mixes the yeast into the dough.
 This idea gets them way off track, and before long they’re calling this woman Jezebel or the Whore of Babylon and accusing her of introducing a false gospel into the Church.
 The reality is that the woman isn’t important to the theological point that Jesus was making, it was just something to help the audience picture the everyday situation.
 If Jesus had said that a man was mixing the dough, then his audience would have been too busy wondering why a man was doing women’s work to consider the spiritual meaning of the parable.

 In the same way, the fact that the man had to buy the field to legally obtain the buried treasure, and the fact that the merchant made a habit of searching for fine pearls, those are both simply a normal part of these familiar situations, nothing more.

 Furthermore, I believe that this interpretation best fits with the overall flow of Matthew’s Gospel narrative.
-When the disciples ask Jesus to explain The Parable of the Weeds, He responds with three more parables: two warnings to appropriate the Gospel and one more warning about the coming judgement.
-Jesus concludes by asking the disciples if they understand (Matthew 13:51-52), because He is about to send them out into the mission field (Mark 6:7-13 and Luke 9:1-6), and they need to warn others about the coming judgement.
+When the disciples ask Jesus to explain The Parable of the Weeds, He responds with three more parables: two warnings to appropriate the Gospel and one more warning about the coming judgment.
+Jesus concludes by asking the disciples if they understand (Matthew 13:51-52), because He is about to send them out into the mission field (Mark 6:7-13 and Luke 9:1-6), and they need to warn others about the coming judgment.